 Tennis In-play betting has become hugely popular among the tennis betting fraternity, and with good reason.
 Simply put, using one’s knowledge of the game coupled with an understanding of fundamental betting theory, it's possibly to turn a profit within minutes of logging on to a live match by betting on the outcome of individual games as well as sets.

 Bookmakers allow you to bet in play on a broad range of markets, giving you the opportunity to trade on pre-match bets so as to lock in a certain profit or if events should conspire against you, to minimise your losses.

 There is a great depth of in play markets available, such as the ability to bet on the scoreline of an individual game (for example 40-15),

 Lastly, let's consider tournament winner odds and other tennis outright bets.

 Here we can see that Serena Williams is the firm favourite to win the tournament at odds of 2.25.
 If we think she is a better chance to win the tournament than those odds would suggest (44.4%) then we should be on her as it's a value betting opportunity.

 Tournament Each Way Betting

 We can see that it's also possible to bet 'each way' on this tournament, with the each way terms displayed in the top left.
-In this instance, bet365 are offering each way terms of 1/2 the outright odds for players finishing 1st or 2nd.
+In this instance, one bookmaker is offering each way terms of 1/2 the outright odds for players finishing 1st or 2nd.

 What does this mean?